NirmalMadhusoodanan/SampleTemplate-AMlab/printtimeexperiment/procedure.md

 <img src="images/ptlh-4.PNG"><br>
 <img src="images/ptlh-5.PNG"><br>

-4. Once is printing is completed, press the start/stop button of the stopwatch again to finish timing.
+4. Once printing is completed, press the start/stop button of the stopwatch again to finish timing.
 Then NEXT button will appear on the bottom right corner.
 Press it to proceed.
 <img src="images/ptlh-6.PNG"><br>
 <img src="images/ptlh-7.PNG"><br>